sbidoul/runboat/README.md

 # runboat ☸️

-A simple runbot lookalike on kubernetes.
+A simple Odoo runbot lookalike on kubernetes.
 Main goal is replacing the OCA runbot.

 ## Requirements